 - Avoid repetitive hand and wrist movements.

-- Wear a wrist brace (immobilization might help the cyst shrink).
+- Wear a wrist brace because immobilization might cause the cyst to shrink.

-- Wear shoes that don’t touch the cyst (if on the feet).
+- Wear shoes that don’t touch the cyst if it’s on your foot or ankle.

 If the ganglion cyst causes pain or limits your mobility, your doctor may aspirate it.
 During this procedure, they’ll drain fluid from the cyst with a syringe.

 Surgical removal is an option if other treatments haven’t worked.
 However, the cyst may return even if your doctor has surgically removed it.